Ahrorus/CarPrice/README.md

 # CarPrice

-Java Swing MVC application that allows users to checkout car prices and modify them.
-Essentially, it is a kbb.com (Kelly Blue Book) prototype.
+>Java Swing MVC application that allows users to checkout car prices and modify them. <br/>Essentially, it is a kbb.com (Kelly Blue Book) prototype.
-This application was created as a team project

 Application features:
 1) Checkout an available car